 - BD and global affairs are subject to several multiplicities.
 One is the different actors, official and non-state agencies, who play their legitimate roles.
 Another is the ever-widening array of subjects in contemporary international dialogue.
 And a third is the instruments that some countries may use to exert pressure on one another.

 - International networking by public institutions is of huge value to the country, expanding its footprint and its country brand; we may call this essential public diplomacy.

-- New challenges, such as political uncertainties. economical slow-down, the 2020 Covid-19 pandemic, climate change are some of the issues of concern for modern societies.
+- New challenges, such as political uncertainties. economic slow-down, the 2020 Covid-19 pandemic, and climate change, are some of the issues of concern for modern societies.

 When did bilateral diplomacy develop?

 Diplomacy was practiced whenever people organized themselves into collective entities.
 Bilateral diplomacy is the oldest type of diplomacy, dating to ancient times when kingdoms negotiated with one another.
 The key concerns were trade and security.
 Besides Europe and the Middle East, there are examples of diplomacy and advanced ancient civilizations in China, India, Africa, and the Americas.

 Modern diplomacy has its roots in Italy in the Middle Ages, commencing in the 14th century with the establishment of consulates by Venice and the other city-states that traded with The Levant, and a century later with the dispatch of the first resident ambassadors.
 France was another early practitioner and the first to establish a secretariat of state in 1626 to deal with foreign affairs, which went on to become the Foreign Ministry (also called Quai d’Orsay, based on its location).
 Both countries produced rich literature on this new art.